petecarapetyan/webappwriter/docs/explore/index.md

 <img class="bordered" src="/_merged_assets/_static/images/webSweetSpot.svg" alt="FiveThirtyEight.com screenshot" />

-## Does the latest allow you to hit the sweet spot?
+## Can it be easy?

 If current stacks allow a single dev to hit the sweet spot - we're going to find out here.

-Because hitting that sweet spot is all that matters, for some of us.
+Because hitting that sweet spot is all that matters, at least for some of us.

-2 out of 3 misses the target.
+2 out of 3 flat out misses the target.
+That's a fail.

-That's what I explore here.
-If I do it right, it will even look easy.
+So that is what I explore here.
+If I do it right, it will even look easy - thanks to [11ty](https://www.11ty.dev/) and now, [rocket](https://rocket.modern-web.dev/)